-3. 5% Performance Attendance - submission deadline: December 9th, 2020.

-All students must (virtually) attend/view: 2 contemporary dance performances, as well as 1 drama performance, 1 music performance and 1 art event.
-A selection of links will be provided to the students for online performance events on D2L, as well as a selection of possible live performance events once it is clear what is possible.
+- 3. 5% Performance Attendance submission deadline: December 2nd, 2021.
+All students must attend/view: 2 contemporary dance performances, as well as 1 drama performance, 1 music performance and 1 art event.
+A selection of live performance events will be made available once it is clear what live events are possible.
+In the event that live performance is not possible, a selection of links will be provided to the students for online performance events on D2L.
 Students must submit either a screen shot of the video screen for each online performance/event in photo format or a photo of the ticket stub for live events, to the appropriate D2L Dropbox.
 Submissions must include their name, date of viewing, title of performance, as well as category of performance, clearly written with each submission.
-These photos must be submitted before or on December 9th, 2020.

-- 4. 5% Performance Review - To be discussed in class at the beginning of the term.
+These photos must be submitted before or on December 2nd, 2021. - 4.
+5% Performance Response To be discussed in class at the beginning of the term.
 For the 2 contemporary dance performances attended (see above), all students will write a short (300 word) response to each of the works.
 Response should include why you selected this performance, if and/or why you consider it to be a contemporary dance performance and should attempt to place the work in relation to today's society.
-Responses must be submitted in the appropriate D2L Dropbox within one week of viewing the performance, final submission date December 9th, 2020. - 5.
+Responses must be submitted in the appropriate D2L Dropbox within one week of viewing the performance, final submission date December 2nd, 2021. - 5.
 5% Midterm Movement Assignment To be discussed in class, and assignment details will be posted on D2L.
-Assignment will focus on self-reflection and creative incorporation of dance into daily life.
-Assignments will be submitted in video form in the appropriate D2L Dropbox after midterm break and watched together as a class via zoom on November 19th, 2020. - 6.
-5% Movement Analysis - students will be given a movement analysis assignment which will focus on self-reflection and understanding of learned outcomes of the course.
-This will include a written component.
-Assignment details will also be posted on D2L.To be presented during the last week of classes, December 7th and 8th 2020 .
+Assignment will focus on self-reflection and creative incorporation of dance into daily life, and will include a choreographed/video component and a written component.
+Assignments will be submitted in video form in the appropriate D2L Dropbox on October 21st, 2021. - 6.
+5% Movement Analysis students will be given a movement analysis assignment which will focus on self-reflection and understanding of learned outcomes of the course.
+This will include a written component and a live movement component.
+Assignment details will also be posted on D2L.To be presented live during the last week of classes, November 29th, 30th and December 2nd /2021.
+Written component is due via D2L the same day as your live presentation.